← MRI Terms

 Findings That Deserve More Attention

-Some MRI findings deserve more careful review.
-This does not always mean surgery.
-It does mean the finding should be matched closely with symptoms and exam.
+Some findings deserve more careful review.
+That doesn’t always mean surgery — it means matching the finding closely with symptoms and exam:

-• Severe foraminal stenosis with matching nerve symptoms: Severe narrowing of the nerve exit opening with arm or leg symptoms in the same nerve pattern.
+• Severe foraminal stenosis with matching nerve symptoms: severe narrowing of the nerve exit opening plus arm or leg symptoms in the same nerve pattern.

-• Large disc extrusion or sequestration with weakness: A larger disc herniation or separated disc fragment plus muscle weakness.
+• Large disc extrusion or sequestration with weakness: a larger herniation or separated fragment plus muscle weakness.

-• Possible infection: Infection means germs may be affecting the spine or disc space.
+• Possible infection: germs may be affecting the spine or disc space.

-• Possible tumor: A tumor is an abnormal growth.
-It may be benign or cancerous.
+• Possible tumor: an abnormal growth, benign or cancerous.

-• Inflammatory findings: Inflammation means the immune system is active in a tissue.
+• Inflammatory findings: the immune system active in a tissue.

-Cauda equina means “horse’s tail.”
-It is the group of nerves at the lower end of the spine.
-Compression of these nerves can be serious.
+Cauda equina means “horse’s tail” — the group of nerves at the lower end of the spine.
+Compressing them can be serious.

 Learn more: